oozou/stateful-context/README.md

 Let's say you are building a Twitter-like application and want to test that following works, that is, when A follows B and B updates a status, A should see B's status in the timeline.

-One approach is to nest promise chain, resulting in a promise hell instead of a callback hell.
+One approach is to nest these promises, resulting in a promise hell instead of a callback hell.

 ```javascript
 Promise.all([createUser('foo'), createUser('bar')])